BernardLesley/BernardLesley.github.io/assignment_twitterNBA.md

 # Utilizing data to analyze twitter NBA player

-We managed to identify the **people, objective, process, data** framework for a bank institution as follows:
+We managed to identify the **people, objective, process, data** framework for NBA player as follows:

 ## People:
  - Coach